SquidDev/urn/docs/lib.type.md

 Check whether `X` is a list.

 ## `(neq? x y)`
-*Defined at lib/type.lisp:128:1*
+*Defined at lib/type.lisp:133:1*

 Compare `X` and `Y` for inequality deeply. `X` and `Y` are `neq?` if `([[eq?]] x y)` is falsey.

 ## `(nil? x)`
-*Defined at lib/type.lisp:16:1*
+*Defined at lib/type.lisp:77:1*

-Check whether `X` is the empty list or the empty string.
+Check if `X` does not exist, i.e. it is the special value `nil`.
+Note that, in Urn, `nil` is not the empty list.

 ## `(number? x)`
 *Defined at lib/type.lisp:30:1*